irmoralesb/DataScience/DataVisualization/BeginningDataVisualizationWithR/Chapter05/01-Introduction.md

 ### Line Chart

-Similar to Step chart, rather than displays values as contants throughout each time period, they show the rate of change from one time period to the next.
+Similar to Step chart, rather than displays values as constants throughout each time period, they show the rate of change from one time period to the next.

     * Change value over time
     * Rate of change